 Anyone can be a social media influencer and make a successful career out of it.
 You don’t have to look a certain way, or put out only certain types of content.
 What you should focus on is to create authentic content that connects with your audience, be persistent, and learn from other creators.
 There’s no magic formula, but small and consistent steps make all the difference.
+The influencer marketing industry is massive, and there’s plenty of room at the top.

 You may not know what you’ll need to do to become an influencer, but reading this guide is a great start.
 Below, find useful tips that’ll help you get started as an influencer and earn your first dollar.